TurboWarp/desktop-screenshots/README.md

  - Resize window to be as thin as it can while showing full content
  - Take a screenshot including the window controls
  - Open the screenshots in GIMP, expand canvas width and height by 64 pixels, center
+ - Remove ugly black pixels in top corners
- - Apply drop shadow filter: x 0, y 0, blur radius 32, opacity 1
+ - Apply drop shadow filter: x 0, y 0, blur radius 16, opacity 0.5